LuisaPinillos/holbertonschool-smiling-school/README.md

 # 0x0B.
 Implement a design with bootstrap

-In this project, 3 web pages have accessibility and responsive design for Smartphones, Tablets and Large screens.
+In this project, 3 web pages with accessibility and responsive design for Smartphones, Tablets and Large screens.
 These pages were maked with:

 - HTML
 - CSS